ZMBT Expressions¶

 as Flip

-only swaps the design-time and eval-time arguments, which differs from Haskell's flip
+only swaps the design-time and evaluation-time arguments, which differs from Haskell's flip

 .